 All hearings in the SICC are conducted in the English language.
 The Supreme Court’s Interpreters Section provides interpretation services to witnesses in court proceedings who do not understand or speak English.
-The languages and dialects covered by the Supreme Court’s Interpreters Section are listed here as well as in Appendix C of SICC Practice Directions.
+The languages and dialects covered by the Supreme Court’s Interpreters Section are listed here.

 Quick Links & Resources